openequella/openequella.github.io/guides/SearchingUserGuide.md

 4. Select the required resources then click Add.

 ## Browsing
-In addition to searching, the EQUELLA Digital Repository allows the user to browse hierarchies of logically grouped resources.
+In addition to searching, the openEQUELLA Digital Repository allows the user to browse hierarchies of logically grouped resources.

 Hierarchical browsing allows users to discover resources placed within the digital repository based upon category.
-Users can ‘drill down’ into topics and their subfolders and search within the results.
-EQUELLA can be configured to provide a count of subtopics and results and allow contributors to add their most important resources to a hierarchy topic as key resources.
+Users can ‘drill down’ into topics and their subfolders and search within the results. openEQUELLA can be configured to provide a count of subtopics and results and allow contributors to add their most important resources to a hierarchy topic as key resources.

-Hierarchy topics are accessed from the EQUELLA Dashboard page via the Browse portlet or from the hierarchy topic links displayed on the navigation menu.
+Hierarchy topics are accessed from the openEQUELLA Dashboard page via the Browse portlet or from the hierarchy topic links displayed on the navigation menu.

 ### Browsing using hierarchy topic links
 Hierarchy topic links display in a group on the left-hand navigation menu.
 Select a link to display subtopics and results.